Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/07-app-to-container/Dockerfiles-for-AKS.md

 	nuget restore ..\IBuySpyV3.sln -PackagesDirectory ..\packages; `
 	msbuild /p:Configuration=Release ..\IBuySpyV3.sln
 ```
+We use the most recent version of Windows Server from the Microsoft Container Registry that has the 4.8 SDK installed.
+We then create a site directory to hold our application files, copy the application files from our repository to the container, restore the nuget packages and build the application with msbuild.

 #### Uses SQL database as the backend that is hosted locally on the same VM

 Since the application is dependent on a local SQL database, we need to migrate our SQL database before deploying our containerized application to AKS.
 The HoL 1 deployment deployed a SQL database for you that matches the IBuySpy local SQL database.